Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization: Methodology

 \subsection{Complexity Analysis}

 The highest computational cost of the presented algorithms comes from the FWHT, which has a scaling of $O\left(N_{CSF}^2\log N_{CSF} \right)$.
 This compares unfavourably for diagonalization of sparse matrices when using an iterative diagonalization technique; $O\left(N_{CSF}^2 \right)$ but better with exact diagonalization, which scales as $O\left(N_{CSF}^3 \right)$.
-However, the formulation presented here retains the potential for advantage in three main areas: \begin{itemize} \item[1.]
+However, the formulation presented here retains the potential for advantage against exact diagonalization in three main areas: \begin{itemize} \item[1.]
 The number of qubits required here is exactly $\lceil \log_2 (N_{CSF})+1 \rceil$, which is less than the traditional second-quantized approach, which scales in the number of qubits as the number of spin-orbitals.
 In addition, the use of molecular point groups allows us to remove many determinants {\it a priori} that do not contribute to the eigenvector of interest at the point of the Hamiltonian construction.
 Previous works have not utilised the point group symmetry and therefore have a larger space to search over to start with. \item[2.]
 The memory requirement for the input matrix is only single-precision, which is half the standard double-precision requirements.
-Note that the final subspace Hamiltonian is still constructed in double-precision so that the final eigenvalues inherit this higher level of precision. \item[3.]
-The use of the approximate evolution means that only the Pauli-strings that are used are computed, and those with a small coefficient are never computed.
+Note that the final subspace Hamiltonian is still constructed in double-precision so that the final eigenvalues inherit this higher level of precision.
+An additional point is that this reduced-precision approach is not specific to our problem formulation.
+More traditional, second-quantized, approaches could also utilise a lower precision level when computing their qubit Hamiltonian.
+The precision of the Hamiltonian is only important at the point of computing the eigenvalues (the diagonalization step). \item[3.]
+The use of the approximate evolution means that only the Pauli strings that are used are computed, and those with a small coefficient are never executed on the quantum computer.
 In addition, this approach results in a lower gate count than full Trotterization which can easily become intractable. \end{itemize}

 The post-processing diagonalization step of the QSHCI algorithm presented here scales the same as (traditional) HCI \cite{holmes_heat-bath_2016}.